 Chris has been an educator for 8 years, working in various schools and education centres all over the world.
 He graduated from The University of Birmingham in the United Kingdom.
 Chris held the role of Program Coordinator for several years with TLG prior to attaining the role of Executive Director.
 In his new position, Chris finds the job incredibly rewarding and feels honoured to be able to help so many people reach their goals.
 Chris is a keen sportsman and enjoys the arts including the theatre, literature and film.
 Chris and his wife are the proud parents of a baby girl and a new baby boy.

 Administrative Assistant – Kitchener

 Joyce has over 13 years administrative experience and has been with The Literacy Group for 6 years.
 She provides ongoing clerical support to the Executive Director.
 Joyce maintains the Literacy and Basic Skills Information Management system and assists with the collection and entering of monthly statistical reports for the Ministry of Training, Colleges and Universities.
-She is also responsible for tracking statistics for the Continuous Improvement Performance Management System (CIPMS).
+She is also responsible for tracking statistics for TLG’s continuous improvement.
 Computers are Joyce’s passion; whether it’s producing one-page flyers, designing our newsletters or creating brochures.
 On weekends, Joyce enjoys spending time with her very special Grandson.